rafaelcpalmeida/Simple-Notetaking/README.md

 - I don't know what I can say more :sweat_smile:

 ## Mind if I use this code and make it better?
 Not at all.
 Suit yourself!
-There's a button at the top called "Fork"
+There's a button at the top called "Fork" or if you don't want to use Github you can "[Download ZIP](https://github.com/rafaelcpalmeida/Simple-Notetaking/zipball/master/)"